The Lambrechts-Stanley Model of Configuration Spaces: From the model to forms via graphs

-\begin{proof} This is a rephrasing of \Cref{prop.strong-vanishing}.
+\begin{proof} This is a rephrasing of Proposition~\ref{prop.strong-vanishing}.
 Using the same degree counting argument, all the connected graphs with more than one vertex in $\fGC'_{R}$ are of positive degree.
 Since $\R$ is concentrated in degree zero, $\Zphi' \pi$ must vanish on these graphs, just like $\Ze$.
+Moreover the morphism $\pi : \fGC_{R} \to \fGC'_{R} = \fGC^{0}_{R} / I$ factors through $\fGC^{0}_{R}$, where graphs $\gamma$ with a single vertex are already identified with the numbers $\Ze(\gamma)$. \end{proof}